How to protect your virtual environment from data loss

 It’s been more than a decade since the release of the virtual environment.
 According to a study by Gartner, most firms report 75% or higher virtualisation – proving that the virtualisation market has moved from niche to mainstream.
 The positives of virtualisation are definite, but the risk of data loss is still a potential downside.
 In this blog, we explore how your organisation can protect its virtual environments from data loss.

 Due to the improvements of hypervisors over the years, the bulk of modern IT systems are now virtual.
-Modern hypervisors have reduced the complexity of setting up and maintaining physical servers, allow for better server utilization and increase IT flexibility and responsiveness to the needs of businesses.
+Modern hypervisors have reduced the complexity of setting up and maintaining physical servers, allow for better server utilisation and increase IT flexibility and responsiveness to the needs of businesses.

 However, whether you use VMware, Hyper-V, Citrix, Oracle or any of the other hypervisors, there is still the potential for data loss.
 To avoid unnecessary data loss in virtual environments – here are five essential tips on how to protect your files:

 1. Use the right backup software for your virtual environment

 There are various backup software solutions on the market.
 Some are available to use both with VMware and HyperV solutions.
 The main factor to consider when choosing your backup software is how much time is needed to recover virtual machines (VMs) out of the backup and the VM templates.
 Additionally, good backup solutions for VMs are able to mount the backup while the files are transferred back to the main host system.